 Stage refers to where cancer is located in the body.
 I wouldn't get hung up on learning the TNM staging system that they use in human oncology.
 In veterinary oncology, we typically just name the location where the tumor is located and/or has spread, instead of using a fancy number system.

 The "primary tumor" is the location where cancer started.
 If a dog develops a mast cell tumor in the skin on the left front leg (for example), that is the primary tumor.
 If the tumor spreads beyond the skin (to the lymph node in the left armpit), you would say that the patient has a mast cell tumor with axillary lymph node metastasis.

 Typically, the further from the primary tumor cancer has spread, the worse the prognosis (and the more advanced the stage).

 Chemotherapy typically refers to the use of a drug (medication) to treat cancer.
 Traditional chemotherapy works by killing the rapidly dividing cells in the body.
 These include cancer cells but also cells in the bone marrow, gastrointestinal tract, and hair follicles (in some dogs).
 This is why we can see transient decreases in certain blood cells (neutrophils and platelets in particular) after chemotherapy, and also why some dogs will develop nausea or diarrhea a few days after treatment.
 Dogs that have continuously growing hair (those that need routine grooming) may develop a thin coat if they receive certain types of chemotherapeutics such as doxorubicin.

 Newer types of chemotherapeutics target certain markers on cells.
-These drugs often cause less side effects because they are more targeted and specialized.
+These drugs often cause fewer side effects because they are more targeted and specialized.